-Vertical mixed-use buildings: buildings containing at least two stories above around, with commercial storefronts or commercial uses on the ground floor. and dwelling units or a combination of dwelling units and office spaces on the second floor and above.
-Residential uses would typically be within podium apartments or live-work with ground floor commercial uses, but may include stand alone residential buildings such as terrace or courtyard apartments.
+Vertical mixed-use buildings: buildings containing at least two stories above ground, with commercial storefronts or commercial uses on the ground floor, and dwelling units or a combination of dwelling units and office spaces on the second floor and above.
+Residential uses will typically be within podium apartments or live-work with ground floor commercial uses, but may include stand alone residential buildings such as terrace or courtyard apartments.
 For redevelopment areas near I-40, including interchange ramps and the frontage road, the uses and main entries will be focused inward to the site on an internal street grid.
-The 12th Street frontages of buildings more distant from the interchange would serve as gateway features into the Sawmill district and should emphasize 12th Street Corridor / Sawmill architectural elements.
-Internal frontages and the 12th Street-adjacent frontages are intended to encourage pedestrian activity and include portals, awnings, shop fronts, stoops, or forecourts.
-Parking would be on-street, under or in the rear of the buildings, or within structures shared by multiple uses.
-Off-street surface parking adjacent to 12th Street or to the internal streets should be prohibited.
+The 12th Street frontages of the buildings more distant from the interchange will serve as gateway features into the Sawmill district and should emphasize 12th Street Corridor / Sawmill architectural elements.
+Internal frontages and the 12th Street-adjacent frontages are intended to encourage pedestrian activity and include arcades, portals, shop fronts. stoops, or forecourts.
+Parking will be on-street, under or in the rear of the buildings, or within structures shared by multiple uses.
+(See Structured Parking building form in the draft FBC.)
+Off-street surface parking adjacent to 12th Street or to the internal streets is prohibited.

-Adjacent to 12th Street, building height generally would be 2 to 4 stories (maximum); however, taller building might be allowed near I-40 to provide a visual presence from the Interstate.
+In the FBC zone adjacent to 12th Street, building height generally will be 2 to 4 stories; however, taller building may be allowed near I-40 to provide a visual presence from the Interstate.
+Densities range from 32 to 60 dwelling units per acre and from 1.0 to 3.0 FAR for non-residential uses.
 The parcels closer to the 8th Street would have the same uses and building forms (also including light industrial), but be lower in density.
+Residential densities there range from 8 to 32 dwelling units per acre.
+Non-residential densities would be between 0.6 and 2.0 FAR.
+Building heights would be 2 to 3 stories.